-Books, Supplies and Course Charges.
-Books, supplies and course charges are not part of the total tuition cost.
-South Hills does not sell books.
+Books, Supplies and Course Charges Books, supplies and course charges are not part of the total tuition cost unless otherwise noted.
+SHSBT does not sell books.
 The school has an agreement with The Student Book Store to be a textbook/supplies provider.
-South Hills will provide the information on how to purchase books/supplies.
+SHSBT will provide the information on how to purchase books/supplies.
 Students may choose another vendor if they desire.
 A technology fee of \$25.00 will be assessed at the beginning of each term in which a student is enrolled.